What is ATS?

 - Automate the onboarding process.

-When should an organization implement an ATS?
+When should an organisation implement an ATS?

 - Hiring efforts are tracked on a spreadsheet.